 So, where the hell did it disappear to?

-What’s more, following the hard line approach that the United States government has been taking to file sharing, the alleged owner of Kickass Torrents, Artem Vaulin, was himself seized and taken into custody under charge of a four count indictment placed by the US authorities.
+What’s more, following the hard-line approach that the United States government has been taking to file sharing, the alleged owner of Kickass Torrents, Artem Vaulin, was himself seized and taken into custody under the charge of a four-count indictment placed by the US authorities.

 Are the torrent links still available?
 Somewhere?
 Somehow?

 Kickass Torrents is dead.
 Finito.
 Met its maker.
 Consigned to history.
 Supposedly, Katcr.co is currently rebuilding the site, but for the moment exists only as a forum.
 Progress updates are posted on the site from time to time, and things are looking promising.

 As for right now - There are sites out there using the Kickass Torrents logo and displaying what look like the site’s torrent links, and they appear to be being frequently updated too, but don’t be fooled, these sites are in fact thinly disguised links to Pirate Bay torrents just waiting to maraud your browser with pop-ups and redirects.